We here at MT love horsepower, so any little engine modification we make to a truck is because we are chasing the little green horsepower monster.

 The go-fast switch was positioned so it only operates at wide open throttle.

-We wanted to be somewhat stealth, so the master arm and bottle heater switches went inside the console.
-The purge button went into the fingerwell of the lid, so when the arm rest is folded down you can't see anything.
+We wanted to be somewhat stealth, so the master arm and bottle heater switches went inside

 A bottle heater maintains proper psi within the bottle so when the pressure drops below 900 psi the heater is turned on to raise the pressure back to the optimum level, around 1,050.
 What makes the Nitrous Express heater different is that it is regulated off of bottle psi instead of temperature.
 This will help with more consistent use for better e.t.'s